mk0compute/openwrt-ha-rpi-docker/README.md

 # openwrt-ha-rpi-docker
-Home Assistant installed on top of a Raspberry Pi based installation via Docker
+Home Assistant installed on top of a Raspberry Pi based OpenWRT installation via Docker